D-Haz/um...gpt/README.md

 # um...gpt?

-No accounts, no data collection, no AI.
+No accounts, no data collection, no AI?
 Just good old-fashioned human confusion over the internet.

 ## How It Works